ben-n93/SQL-tips-and-tricks/README.md

 reduce the number of lines of code needed.

-For example, if I want to return the top 10 markets per product I can use `QUALIFY` rather than an in-line view:
+For example, if I want to return the top 10 markets per product I can use `QUALIFY` rather than an inline view:

 ```SQL
 -- Using QUALIFY: